SFDO-Tooling/CumulusCI/docs/continuous_integration.rst

 CumulusCI in GitHub Actions
 ---------------------------
 GitHub actions allow you to specify custom workflows that can be run directly in your GitHub repository.
-These workflows can do anything from running test suites, to providing linting checks on your code.
+These workflows can perform a variety of tasks, like running test suites, performing linting checks on your code, and creating code coverage reports.
 CumulusCI makes GitHub actions even more powerful by allowing you to leverage the custom automation defined in your project's ``cumulusci.yml`` file, and execute it from within your custom workflows.
 This allows you to do things like, spin up a scratch org, load in your projects Metadata, and execute Apex or Robot tests against the org.